MKelm/pcms-advanced-community/readme.txt

 | Changes |
 -----------

+==> 22.05.2013
+- Improved caching behaviour in surfer gallery
+- Added moderator features, delete gallery images and delete comments
+- Added englisch installation manual
+- Fixed a bug to get data in surfer gallery
+- And more minor changes

 ==> 21.05.2013
 - Added delete images feature in surfer gallery page
 - Added xsl support for surfer editor and surfer gallery in page_acommunity.xsl